JonathanIsTheCoolest/beverage-pricing-tools/README.md

-This repo is for Jaji tools
+This repo is for Restaurant Beverage Pricing Tools